 Once everybody has gathered around, the room darkens and a map is projected on the table.
 Several enemy hoverplanes can be coming their way from the north; ETA is around five minutes.
 Projectors soon turn on the walls and give us a 360-degree view to the outside while additional projectors keep the commanders online and show detailed footage.
 Porus orders everyone to hold their fire as we are likely just in the negotiation phase right now.
 Sure enough, once they arrive, the bombers just hover in sight of us.

-When we open the line, what greets us is the image of a Head Peacekeeper sitting behind a desk in a richly-furnished room.
+The image that greets us is of a Head Peacekeeper sitting behind a desk in a richly-furnished room.
 Despite the situation at hand, my initial focus lands not on the man who called us, but rather the elaborate mural behind him.
 It doesn't take me long to figure out that the scenes displayed must be a history of Three; hell they might be a history of the land that came before Three.
 Between families settling along a riverbank, trappers trading wares, merchants plying goods, and people gathering as towns are built, everything seems quite optimistic.
-There's even a cheerful scene of a boy and man fishing as a large riverboat billows smoke in the background.
-However, the optimism diminishes significantly when I realize that a man on a stage is displayed in a manner not unlike livestock.
-And then I take in the images at the bottom: on one side, a man being tortured as a house burns in the background, and on the other, a worker being whipped in a setting that appears disturbingly similar to Eleven.
+There's even a cheerful scene of a boy and man fishing as a riverboat billows smoke in the background.
+However, the optimism diminishes significantly when I see one individual displayed on a stage like some product.
+And then I take in the images at the bottom: on one side, a man being tortured as a house burns in the background, and on the other, a worker being whipped in a setting disturbingly similar to Eleven.

 "Head Peacekeeper Slate.
 What can I do for you this morning?"
 The Commandant speaks in the same tone as one would when asking whether you want cream or sugar in your tea.